Table of Contents

 Crickets by themselves can provide many vital minerals and nutrients for your bearded dragons, leopard geckos, and any other type of insect-munching pet that lives in your house.
 But those crickets that you're buying online, or picking up from your local pet shop are probably missing some important nutrients.

 The benefits of gut loading are obvious.
 They will pass on the nutrients from what they've eaten to the pet that you're caring for.
 So if the crickets you buy have just been fed a hearty snack of oranges and apples, they will pass those nutrients onto your beloved pet.
+But gut-loading isn't something you should only do for crickets.
+You should also gut-load your dubia roaches too.
+Dubia roaches are already packed with lean protein, and small quantities of chitin.
+But by gut-loading your dubia roaches, you're enriching your bearded dragon's life.

 And when you're caring for your bearded dragon, you'll know that gut loading your crickets can give them a nice boost of energy.
 But don't rely only on gut loaded crickets.
 Bearded dragons also need fruits and vegetables in their diets.
 The older they get, the more important it is that they receive the nutritional benefits from greens.
 So don't skip that important step.